Intelligence as a Utility Bill

 Labs · Built in the open

 Interactive instruments that turn a fuzzy feeling into something you can look at.
-The first is a working view on how rigorously we actually evaluate AI — not how loudly we talk about it.
+The first is a working view on the gap between loud AI claims and rigorous evidence.
 A different lens on the numbers everyone quotes.

-Products and prototypes where the ideas get tested against real software — things worth a look, and a few still on the bench.
+Where the ideas get tested against real software — a couple live and in use, and an instrument still taking shape.

 About